Plan your visit

 - Other discounts

-Entry fees apply for non-RSPB members but if you are visiting only the cafe and or shop it is free.
+Entry fees to the nature reserve apply for non-members but if you are visiting the cafe and/or shop only, it is free.

 Entry fees apply to all buses, mini buses and those travelling by public transport or on foot.